luismmontilla/awesome-coral-research/README.md

 ## Image annotation

+- [Biigle](https://biigle.de/): BIIGLE is a web service for the efficient and rapid annotation of still images and videos.
+It was built for marine environmental monitoring and exploration but can be used for any image annotation task.
 - [CATAMI Classification scheme](http://catami.org/): Standard classification
 scheme for scoring marine biota and physical characteristics from underwater imagery.
 - [CoralNet](https://coralnet.ucsd.edu/): A web solution for coral reef analysis.
 Upload coral reef images, organize and annotate images, and view annotation statistics.